Cottonport, Louisiana: Present day

-Today, over 100 years after its incorporation, Cottonport retains many of its picturesque qualities.
+Today, over a century after its incorporation, Cottonport retains many of its picturesque qualities.
 Although Bayou Rouge is no longer navigable, it continues to be used as a fishing hole.
 It also serves as the backdrop to the annual Cottonport Christmas Festival, held the second weekend in December, which celebrated its 50th anniversary in 2015.

 Geography

 According to the United States Census Bureau, the town has a total area of 5.2 km2, all land.